 Everyone wants more traffic, and I could go on forever about the ways you could try to do this.
-But as I’m doing a portal audit here, let’s stick to HubSpot - there are two tools which are well worth a closer look at this point: the pages report and the content strategy tool.
+But as I’m doing a portal audit here, let’s stick to HubSpot.
+There are two tools which are well worth a closer look at this point: the pages report and the content strategy tool.

-Alongside your traffic analytics (reports > analytics tools > pages), you will see your page performance.
+- Alongside your traffic analytics (reports analytics tools pages), you will see your page performance.
 Take a look at this to get an idea of which of your pages are doing really well at driving traffic and which need to be improved.
-I find it really useful to pull your Google Analytics landing page report at this point, and compare the two - why are visitors not landing on some of your key pages?
-Could be time to dig into your SEO.
+I find it really useful to pull your Google Analytics landing page report at this point, and compare the two.
+Why are visitors not landing on some of your key pages?
+It could be time to dig into your SEO.

 With all of this, the aim of your investigations should be to ascertain what is working, what isn’t and what you can do to improve.
 By taking a look at the data being generated from these key areas, you will start to build up a really good picture of what you should be doing next.